Rules of Play

 FacebookmailFacebookmail

-Registration: All players must register with proper identification before they are eligible to play in any game.
-Players not registered will not be allowed to play until they register.
-The rostered player must be registered (signed in) prior to the team’s first elimination game on Saturday.
+Registration: All players must register with proper identification before they are eligible to play.
+In the event a player does not register, a team could forfeit.
+The rostered player must be checked in (signed in) before each division’s first bracket game on Saturday.

 Team Caps and Division designations: